-If you go into labor spontaneously and you have symptoms such as a cough, sore throat, shortness of breath, or fever, and there is any suspicion you may have COVID-19, please contact us by telephone before coming to the hospital.
+If you go into labor spontaneously, the PCR test is carried out upon arrival at the hospital.
+If you have symptoms such as a cough, sore throat, shortness of breath, or fever, and there is any suspicion you may have COVID-19, please contact us by telephone before coming to the hospital.

 TIP for postnatal mothers

 Information evenings and presentations on childbirth as well as prenatal courses and rehabilitation exercise classes will be held as webinars (in German).
 Some services are suspended until further notice.